ndaneil/crowdedness-monitor/README.md

  11. M2.5 screws (4x)
  12. 70x90mm prototyping board

+The components needed for the Smart Sensor can be seen in the figure below:

 <p align="center"><img src="./images/bom-all.png" width="80%"></p>

 ## Hardware assembly

-Before starting to assemble the hardware, the first step should be activating the SIM card for the AVR-IoT Cellular Mini and testing that it successfully connects to Microchip Sandbox.
-For that, follow this Hackster guide: https://www.hackster.io/keenan-johnson/avr-iot-cellular-mini-107a63
+Before starting to assemble the hardware, the first step should to activate the SIM card for the AVR-IoT Cellular Mini and test that it successfully connects to Microchip Sandbox.
+For that, follow this Hackster guide: [https://www.hackster.io/keenan-johnson/avr-iot-cellular-mini-107a63](https://www.hackster.io/keenan-johnson/avr-iot-cellular-mini-107a63)
 If everything works, solder the headers onto the board and get start assembling the sensor.

 The schematic for wiring the components is shown below: